Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

 \end{lemma}

-Here, the matrix $P$ is usually referred to as multiplier.
-Note that \eqref{RS::lem::lmi_stab0_unc} consists of infinitely many LMIs and is thus numerically not tractable.
-In order to circumvent this issue, one restricts the search for the multiplier $P$ to suitable sets of multipliers $\Pb(\Vb)$ for which \eqref{RS::lem::lmi_stab0_unc} is automatically satisfied.
-To be precise, $\Pb(\Vb)$ should be a set of symmetric nonsingular matrices with LMI representation such that

-In order to avoid unnecessary conservatism by the restriction to such a multiplier set $\Pb(\Vb)$, these sets should always be chosen as large as possible and hence describe $\Vb$ as good as possible in terms of quadratic inequalities.
-Note that the set $\Pb(\Vb)$ having an LMI representation means that there exist affine matrix-valued functions $\Psi$ and $\Phi$ such that
+Here, the matrix $P$ is usually referred to as a multiplier and $\Pb(\Vb)$, accordingly, as the set of multipliers.
+The latter set should always be chosen as large as possible and hence describe $\Vb$ as good as possible in terms of quadratic inequalities.
+As an example, suppose that $\Vb$ equals $\mathrm{co}\{\Del_1, \dots, \Del_N\}$, the convex hull of some given generators $\Del_1, \dots, \Del_N$.
+Then